TheRacingLion/Discord-SelfBot/README.md

 ### - Start the bot -

-When you have the required programs installed, have all project files, and have setup config files you can start the bot:
+When you have the required programs installed, have all project files, and have setup config files, you can start the bot:

 #### Windows